-Today we’ll be talking about the main differences between a 2.1 soundbar and a 5.1 soundbar.
+Today deep diving into main differences between a 2.1 soundbar and a 5.1 soundbar.
 We’ll also be going over why you would want a soundbar over a traditional home theater surround sound system.
 Additionally, discussing what the pros and cons of soundbars are.

 What is a Soundbar?